openedx/edx-documentation/en_us/students/source/SFD_credit_courses.rst

 Academic Course Credit
 #########################

+.. make sure SFD_introduction.rst is up to date

 Some edX courses allow you to purchase academic credit that you can apply toward a degree at a college or university.
 When a course offers academic credit, you see an "Earn Credit" indication for the course in the edX list of